mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 {% highlight mysql %}
 /* HiveQL / MySQL */
 SELECT
-CONCAT(YEAR(MIN(dt),"-", MONTH(MIN(dt)) AS cohort,
-user_id
+DATE_FORMAT(collector_dt, '%Y-%m') AS `cohort`,
+domain_userid
-FROM events
+FROM `events_008`
-GROUP BY user_id
+GROUP BY domain_userid
-{% endhighlight%}
+{% endhighlight %}

 We can then aggregate results for each individual `user_id` by cohort (`group by cohort`), to compare different metrics (e.g. engagement levels) between different cohorts as a whole.
 (For more in-depth examples of how this is done in practice, see the [cohort analysis] [cohort-analysis] section.)

+<h2><a name="benefits_of_multiple_user_ids">3.
+The benefits of exposing multiple user IDs</a></h2>

+Most web analytics system (notably Google's Universal Analytics) only accommodate a single user ID.
+We've deliberately supported three as we believe there are pros and cons of each type of user identifier, and having a combination available gives analysts maximum flexibility to identify users as reliably as possible.
+(Which is rarely 100% reliably...)

+### 3a.
+Advantages of storing both a domain and network user ID

+For businesses that wish to track users across multiple domains (notably content networks and ad networks), there are significant advantages to using the `network_userid` over the `domain_userid`: namely that it is straightforward to analyse a user's behaviour across multiple sites.

+However, a growing proportion of browsers and users are dropping support for third party cookies.

+By maintaining support for both first party cookies (`domain_userid`) and third party cookies (`network_userid`), SnowPlow makes it possible to use the `network_userid` to identify users where those users have are happy to be tracked using third party cookies.
+For those users who are not (whom it is easy to identify because they do not have values set for `network_userid`), it is possible to fall back on `domain_userid`.

+This makes it possible to perform statistical analyses on network behaviour based on the subset of users who are comfortable with third party cookies.
+It makes it clear which users are and are not covered by the sample.

+It also leaves open the possibility of joining domain identifiers from different domains using cookie sync technologies.

+### 3b.
+Advantages of maintaining a separate user identifier for businesses to populate with their own customer IDs

+Enabling businesses to set their own user ID where it is available is a very powerful feature: it makes it possible, for example, to join SnowPlow behavioural data with other customer data sets e.g. CRM, marketing etc.

+Rather then override the `domain_userid` and / or `network_userid`, however, we have a separate field `user_id` set aside for this purpose.
+This is to give analysts maximum flexibility when analysing user behaviour over the user's entire behaviour.
+To illustrate this with an example:

+* Consider the case of an online retailer with a long sales cycle.
+(I.e. it might be common for a user to make multiple visits to the site before making a purchase.)
+* A user looking at making a purchase will typically visit the site multiple times before purchasing.
+In this case, it is possible to track his / her behaviour using either the `domain_userid` or `network_userid`
+* Once the user has bought an item, they will have created an account.
+At that stage, the retailer might ascribe that user a user ID, based on the user's name / address
+* It will be possible for the company to perform attribution analytics (i.e. tracking the user from e.g. clicking on an ad to making a purchase) using e.g. the `domain_userid`
+* Going forwards, however, the user may make several more purchases.
+Because they use the same account, it is possible to identify that it really is the same user making multiple purchases over time, using the `user_id`.
+This is true even if that user makes those purchases from different computers / devices, and hence different browsers.
+(So different `domain_userid` and `network_userid`.)

+More details on best practice in user identification is explored in the following section:

-<h2><a name="login-events">3.
+<h2><a name="login-events">4.
 More sophisticated approaches to user identification: login events</a></h2>

-Whilst exposing the `user_id` makes slicing data by user easy for an analyst, relying on cookies to reliably identify users is risky for a number of reasons:
+Relying on cookies to reliably identify users is risky for a number of reasons:

 1. Users may delete cookies between sessions: in which case two or more `user_id`s really represent the same user
 2. Users may access your website from different browsers (e.g. a home computer and a work computer, or a mobile device and a desktop): in which case again, two or more `user_id`'s really represent one user

 Websites where users login, however, have the opportunity to identify users much more reliably.
 It is straightforward to incorporate this additional data into SnowPlow, to make customer identification more robust:

 When a user logs in to a website, the [SnowPlow event tracker][event-tracking] should be fired to capture the login event.
-The user's login ID (as defined in whichever system is used to manage the login process e.g. the CMS, Facebook etc.) should be captured in the SnowPlow event tracker.
-The values should be set as follows:
+The user's login ID (as defined in whichever system is used to manage the login process e.g. the CMS, Facebook etc.) should be captured and passed to SnowPlow using the setUserId call:

-	event_action: 'login'
-	event_label: login_id

-where the `login_id` is the `user_id` as defined on the login system, rather than SnowPlow's own `user_id`.
-This can be accomplished using the following Javascript to execute the event tracker.
-(Full documentation on the SnowPlow evene tracker can be found [here] [event-tracking]).

-These fields then become available in SnowPlow in the `ev_action` and `ev_label` fields.
-So, to create a map of SnowPlow `user_id`s to the `login_id`s employed in your login, you can run the following query:
+{% highlight javascript %}
+_snaq.push(['setUserId', 'joe.blogs@email.com']);
+{% endhighlight %}

+It is then possible to map `user_id` to e.g. `domain_userid` by executing the following query:

 {% highlight mysql %}
 /* HiveQL / MySQL */
 SELECT
+domain_userid,
-user_id AS snowplow_user_id,
+user_id
-ev_label AS login_id
-FROM events
+FROM `events_008`
-WHERE ev_action LIKE 'login'
+WHERE domain_userid IS NOT NULL
+AND user_id IS NOT NULL
-GROUP BY user_id, ev_label
+GROUP BY domain_userid, user_id
 {% endhighlight %}

-When a user logs in to a service from multiple computers, each SnowPlow `user_id`, associated with each computer, will be matched against their single `login_id`.
-(I.e. there will be a many-to-one relationship between Snowplow `user_id` and `login_id`.)
-To perform customer analytics using the more robust method of user identification, we simply aggregate over (`GROUP BY`) `login_id` rather than SnowPlow `user_id`.
+This type of mapping table is reliable and flexible, because it can accommodate many-to-many relationships between `user_id` and `domain_userid`.
+Consider the following two cases:

+1. A user logs in to his / her account from multiple devices.
+In that case, there would be many `domain_userid` to each `user_id`.
+That is fine, because we can aggregate data by `user_id` to capture the user's behaviour across all those different devices.
+2. Multiple users log in and out of their account from a single shared computer.
+In that case, there would be many `user_id` to each `domain_userid`.
+In that case, we'd need to be careful to aggregate records between log in and out events and ascribe them to a single user, so that we can differentiate actions performed by different users on the same computer.

 ## 4. Understand how to use SnowPlow to reliably identify users and customers?